robail-yasrab/RootNav-2.0/README.md

-# RootNav 2.0
+# RootNav 2.1
-This is the RootNav 2.0 Code repository.
-This README and the repository code are being improved daily as we prepare for publication, please check back for new features and documentation soon!
+This is the RootNav 2.1 Code Branch.
+This README and the code in this branch is being improved before being pulled back to the main code repository.
+Here we are trying to implement improvements dependencies, including making install easier.

-### 24th August 2020 - Version 2.1
-Version 2.1 makes substantial improvements to the training code for RootNav 2, making it easier to train the tool on new datasets.
-Features include:
-* Simplified folder structure, simply pass `train` and `valid` folders that contain images and RSML descriptions of the root systems.
-* Masks for training are now created by default when training begins, and cached for future runs.
-Only RSML is required.
-* Once training is complete, you can publish a model to be used within RootNav 2 using the `training.py publish` function.

-### Longer term features
-* Additional trained models.
-If you have datasets you'd like to see work with the tool and aren't covered by our examples, please get in touch and we can collaborate!
-* Improved model and training code.
-We will continuously review the model architectures and training code to explore ways to increase performance.

 ## Installing RootNav 2.0
 You will first need to download the code, either as a zip above, or by cloning the git repository (recommended):